RealTimeLogic/Xedge32/doc/source/RMT.rst

 The RMT module is not limited to infrared signals; it has a broad range of applications, including:

-- **One-Wire Communication:** Often used in temperature sensors and other simple digital sensors, one-wire communication can be implemented using the RMT module, allowing for precise timing and reliable data transfer.
+- **1-Wire Communication:** Often used in temperature sensors and other simple digital sensors, 1-wire communication can be implemented using the RMT module, allowing for precise timing and reliable data transfer.

 - **Addressable LED Strips:** The precise timing control offered by the RMT module makes it ideal for controlling addressable LED strips, such as the popular WS2812B.
 Users can create complex lighting effects with accurate color representation and timing.